-Beth Wood is a long-time public servant with 28 years of auditing experience.
+Beth Wood is a long-time public servant with over 30 years of auditing experience.
 The first woman elected to that office, Beth has served as State Auditor since 2009.
 She previously worked in the State Auditor’s Office for more than a decade and also served in the State Treasurer’s Office.
 Prior to state government, Beth worked with Rayovac Corporation, as a CPA with McGladrey & Pullen and was the CFO for a North Carolina-based furniture company.

 During her prior time in the State Auditor’s Office, Beth was instrumental in bringing the state’s compliance supplements up to federal standards and ensuring that federal grants are being used as intended.
 She was a leader in redesigning the Auditor’s Office training program to make training more relevant to state auditors’ work.
 And she helped develop employee evaluations that better reflected the job performance of Auditor’s Office employees.